 F-1 and J-1 health insurance requirements & exceptions

-1. J-1 exchange students coming through the ISEP exchange organization or the University of Wolverhampton are not required to purchase NAU student health insurance.
+1. J-1 exchange students coming through the ISEP exchange organization are not required to purchase NAU student health insurance.

 All other exchange students must purchase NAU student health insurance, as explained in the pre-arrival information that you received before arriving at NAU.

 Questions regarding health insurance should be directed to the NAU Campus Health Services.

 2. F-1/F-2 and J-1/J-2 students who are sponsored by the government of their home country, either by full sponsorship including health insurance coverage or by health insurance coverage only.